stac-utils/pystac/docs/concepts.rst

 Lazy resolution of STAC objects
 -------------------------------

 Links are read only when they need to be.
 For instance, when you load a catalog using :func:`Catalog.from_file <pystac.Catalog.from_file>`, the catalog and all of its links are read into a :class:`~pystac.Catalog` instance.
 If you iterate through :attr:`Catalog.links <pystac.Catalog.links>`, you'll see the :attr:`~pystac.Link.target` of the :class:`~pystac.Link` will refer to a string - that is the HREF of the link.
-However, if you call :func:`Catalog.get_items <pystac.Catalog.get_items>`, for instance, you'll get back the actual :class:`~pystac.Item` instances that are refered to by each item link in the Catalog.
+However, if you call :func:`Catalog.get_items <pystac.Catalog.get_items>`, for instance, you'll get back the actual :class:`~pystac.Item` instances that are referred to by each item link in the Catalog.
 That's because at the time you call ``get_items``, PySTAC is "resolving" the links for any link that represents an item in the catalog.

 The resolution mechanism is accomplished through :func:`Link.resolve_stac_object <pystac.Link.resolve_stac_object>`.
 Though this method is used extensively internally to PySTAC, ideally this is completely transparent to users of PySTAC, and you won't have to worry about how and when links get resolved.
 However, one important aspect to understand is how object resolution caching happens.

 Resolution Caching
 ------------------

 The root :class:`~pystac.Catalog` instance of a STAC (the Catalog which is linked to by every associated object's ``root`` link) contains a cache of resolved objects.
 This cache points to in-memory instances of :class:`~pystac.STACObject` s that have already been resolved through PySTAC crawling links associated with that root catalog.
-The cache works off of the stac object's ID, which is why **it is necesary for every STAC object in the catalog to have a unique identifier, which is unique across the entire STAC**.
+The cache works off of the stac object's ID, which is why **it is necessary for every STAC object in the catalog to have a unique identifier, which is unique across the entire STAC**.

 When a link is being resolved from a STACObject that has it's root set, that root is passed into the :func:`Link.resolve_stac_object <pystac.Link.resolve_stac_object>` call.
 That root's :class:`~pystac.resolved_object_cache.ResolvedObjectCache` will be used to ensure that if the link is pointing to an object that has already been resolved, then that link will point to the same, single instance in the cache.
 This ensures working with STAC objects in memory doesn't create a situation where multiple copies of the same STAC objects are created from different links, manipulated, and written over each other.